openfancontrol/arguscontroller/README.md

 Each hardware device can have up to 6 temperature channels and 6 fan control channels.<br>
 Argus Monitor will detect and use any such device as long as the serial communication protocol (see below) is respected.<br>

+## :warning: This code is just an example

+This github code is only an example for a specific Arduino, in this case for the Arduino Nano.<br>
+We use it to describe the SW interface - to get sensor values from self-made electronics into Argus and to get a fan control option from Argus to external self-made electronics.<br><br>
+**You can use any embedded controllers, sensor devices and circuitry you like as long as you obey the protocoll.**<br><br>
+**This whole project here is an option for makers, please note that you should know what you are doing, we can't give support for user developments.**<br>

+## HW/SW description

 [:us: Detailed HW/SW description (English)](https://help.argusmonitor.com/ArgusController.html)

 [:de: Detaillierte HW/SW Beschreibung (Deutsch)](https://hilfe.argusmonitor.com/ArgusController.html)

+## Pictures of test setup

 ![pic](Images/ArgusControllerNano1.jpg)